vincentsels/ecorendum/src/assets/md/en/info.md

 # Why is this website on the topic of ecology?

-A large problem with our democratic system is that it was never conceived to deal with issues which have **deadlines** and **thresholds** imposed by unsurmountable laws of nature and physics, simply because such limits and their effect on societies were not yet known at the time the system was conceived in the 18th century in America and France, or the 19th century in the case of the Belgian consitution.
+A large problem with our democratic system is that it was never conceived to deal with issues which have **deadlines** and **thresholds** imposed by unsurmountable laws of nature and physics.
+Such limits and their effect on societies were simply not yet known at the time the system was conceived: in 18th century America and France, or in 1831 in Belgium.
 This is a major flaw in the system which has never been properly corrected.

 ### Elections